“What’s all this foolishness about team building?”

 By “system” I am talking about an established way of doing something that you can rinse and repeat every time it is needed.
 It could be made up of methods, procedures or a set of principles.

 Why is this important?

-When you combine efficient systems with a highly effective team, you create a powerful tool for racing towards your business goals.
+When you combine efficient systems with a highly effective team, you create a powerful tool for racing towards your business goals and solutions.

 Just like your leadership approaches, your system will reflect the unique needs of your business and the existing skills and attributes of your team.

 Here are some questions to help you think about systems for you and your team:

 1. Do you have a process for hiring and onboarding new employees?

 2. Is there an Employee Manual which clearly spells out expected behaviour?